 - Bouchet Honor Society

 The Colman Leadership Program introduces students to a range of practical skills, theory pertaining to leadership, and special topics relevant for application in both academic and professional contexts.
 With a varied format including readings, interactive group activities, case studies, discussions, student presentations and professionally conducted workshop sessions, program participants will learn about leadership, develop practical skills for negotiation and conflict resolution, and discuss modes of translating collaborative teamwork and the positive, productive employment of the diverse perspectives and backgrounds students bring to the program.
 Specifically, program participants focus on the following:

-- Self-awareness as a leadership skill
+- Understanding self-awareness as a leadership skill

-- Extend self-awareness to effective interpersonal dynamics
+- Extending self-awareness to effective interpersonal dynamics

 - Appreciating fundamental group dynamics

 - Understanding of how to create teams from groups

 - Appreciating diversity in all contexts

 - Differentiating between role authority and leadership in an organizational context

 The January and June offerings of the Colman Leadership Program are open to all Ph.D. and MFA students across all graduate fields.
 The online application for the January program opens in November while the online application for the June program opens in late April/early May.